AK1944-Team/AK1944/README.md

 - Viewing the code for educational purposes only
 - Contributing to this repository via Pull Requests (contributions become property of ŚŻŻAK)

-For any questions regarding the use of this code, please contact the Światowy Związek Żołnierzy Armii Krajowej.
+For any questions regarding the use of this code, please contact [Światowy Związek Żołnierzy Armii Krajowej (ŚŻŻAK)](https://ak1944.pl)

 All content, logos, and materials are protected by copyright and are the property of ŚŻŻAK.